 Unleash your inner hipster and visit ultra-trendy Camden Market.
 Shop for vintage apparel, secondhand books and of course, beard grooming products at the brilliantly named Sweyn Forkbeard.
 Once you’ve worked up an appetite try vegan street food, fresh pizza and artisan baked goods washed down by craft beer.
 The Holiday Inn Camden Lock makes the perfect base to explore London’s hippest district.

 See how the other half live and indulge in some free window shopping at London’s swankiest department store.
 Over a million square feet of retail space means there’ll be something to suit everyone’s taste (if not everyone’s pocket) at Harrods.
-Check out the gaudy Egyptian décor in the clothing department, the art deco-inspired food hall and, especially at this time of year, the luxurious Christmas department.
+Check out the gaudy Egyptian décor in the clothing department or the art deco-inspired food hall.
 Although Harrods is free to enter, there is a dress code so make sure you wear your smartest attire so you’ll look the part even if you’re not spending anything!

 Take in spectacular views over London from the Sky Garden, part of the 20 Fenchurch Street building in the City of London.
 Access to the Sky Garden is free of charge but you need to pre-book a timed entry slot.
 Tickets are available to book on a weekly basis every Monday when tickets for the following week are made available.
 You can enjoy an hour of panoramic views across the capital including iconic buildings like The Shard, The Tower of London and Tower Bridge.
 There are also several restaurants and bars where you can eat and drink while enjoying the views; again pre-booking is recommended.